KeithRieck/GRIP-code-generation/java/README.md

 ## Using OpenCV in Eclipse

-In Eclipse you should define a User Library OpenCV.
+In Eclipse you should [define a "User Library" for OpenCV](http://docs.opencv.org/2.4/doc/tutorials/introduction/java_eclipse/java_eclipse.html).
 Open the Eclipse preferences dialog and go to Java / Build Path / User Libraries.
 Create a new User Library named "opencv-3.2.0".
 To this library, attach 'opencv-320.jar' as an external JAR.
 Then, expand that JAR reference and specify the Native Library Location to be your OPENCV\_LIB directory.

 To use OpenCV in a Eclipse Java project, open the project's properties dialog and add the new user library to the Java Build Path Libraries.